MrBlueXav/Dekrispator-H747CPP/README.md

 * CPU load is displayed (CM7 only).
 * Each core communicates through *openAMP* infrastructure and shared memory, small messages are serialized with *Binn* library (probably overkill).
 * MIDI Control Changes definitions are in a table of functions "ControlChangeFunctionsTable[128]" in MIDI_application.c file.
+* soundgen.cpp is the main synth file.
 * AUDIO_BUFFER_SIZE is defined in audio_play.h file.
-* Very basic LCD use at the moment, no touch-screen.
-* Joystick up/down controls volume.
-* LED information :
-	* The red LED lights on when a system error occurs.
-	* The green LED indicates a midi usb device is connected and recognized.
+* SDRAM is configured and usable.
-	* The blue LED indicates midi activity.

 * Debug messages sent with virtual com port from STlink (USART1 --> USB CN2).
 		PC Terminal configuration is as follows: